yujianke100/HBR-AutoBeat/README.md

 - **Screen Resolution**: 1440p
 - **Game Settings**: 1080p, Windowed Mode

-Other settings at the end of the demo video.
+Other settings are at the end of the demo video.

 ### Usage Instructions
 1. Run the script before starting the rhythm game.